'On the mend': Dennis Cirkin's brief but encouraging injury update at SAFC

-Dennis Cirkin gives encouraging update on his Sunderland return and reflects on the season so far
+Sunderland injury news: Dennis Cirkin gives encouraging update and reflects on season so far

 Dennis Cirkin is hoping that he will be able to play a significant part in Sunderland's Championship run-in as he continues his recovery from concussion.